Preparing the organisation

 Keep clear and accurate records

-Separate the service user’s complaint records from their service records.
-This ensures that the matter is properly documented, protects everyone’s privacy and minimises difficulties where other practitioners provide services to your service user.
+Separate the consumer’s complaint records from their service records.
+This ensures that the matter is properly documented, protects everyone’s privacy and minimises difficulties where other practitioners provide services to your consumer.

 Emphasise confidentiality and privacy

 A complaint should be treated confidentially.
-Minimise the number of staff who are aware of, or involved in, handling the complaint to protect both your own and the service users privacy.
+Minimise the number of staff who are aware of, or involved in, handling the complaint to protect both your own and the consumer’s privacy.

 Plan meetings and stay calm